Program Goal – to increase the local philanthropy activities of Armenia’s private sector.

-A number of Armenian companies are ahead of their time in their CSI practices: The IT Company Synopsys Armenia established a charitable foundation which sponsors educational and initiatives, including engineering education in cooperation with major Armenian universities, and contests for students in IT; in this way the foundation benefits students and simultaneously serves as a tool supporting Synopsys’ R&D operations.
-Ashtarak Kat, one of the leading dairy companies, is dedicated to school, community and infrastructure development in the border areas where their milk processing units are located.
-Phillip Morris Armenia has shifted from humanitarian aid to development programs.
+A number of Armenian companies were ahead of their time in their CSI practices: The IT Company Synopsys Armenia established a charitable foundation which sponsors educational and initiatives, including engineering education in cooperation with major Armenian universities, and contests for students in IT; in this way the foundation benefits students and simultaneously serves as a tool supporting Synopsys’ R&D operations.
+Ashtarak Kat, one of the leading dairy companies, is dedicated to school, community and infrastructure development in the border areas where their milk processing units were located.
+Phillip Morris Armenia had shifted from humanitarian aid to development programs.
 In 2006, together with EPF, the company supported computer literacy courses for 41 hearing impaired children, as well as vocational training (in rug weaving) for students at a school for the hearing impaired.

-Corporate Social Investment can have significant and enduring impact if done right.
+Corporate Social Investment could have significant and enduring impact if done right.
 EPF believes that Armenian businesses have an important role to play in the development of the country.
 What is needed to make that a reality?
 In EPF’s view, further understanding of corporate social investment; extensive publicity of existing and emerging models of excellence in Armenia; better returns on social investments, reflected in real business indicators; and finally, a legislative framework which provides incentives for corporate giving.

 An article about EPF Corporate Social Investment project was published in the newsletter of the American Chamber of Commerce in Armenia (AmCham).
 Available here (page 27).